watir/watirbook/installation/windows-xp.md

 [xp-firefox-jssh-install]: images/xp-firefox-jssh-install.jpg
 [xp-firefox-restart]: images/xp-firefox-restart.jpg

-### JRuby with pik gem
+### JRuby with pik

-*Feel free to skip JRuby chapter.
+> *Feel free to skip JRuby chapter.
 At the moment, it is not used later in the book.
 I left it here in case I decide to write about Celerity gem.*

 You thought there is only one Ruby implementation out there?
 You were wrong.
 Until now, I only talked about Ruby, like there is only one, but there are a few of them.
 As far as Watir is concerned you will meet only one more, JRuby.